-Volvox, the largest colonies in the lineage, are formed by sterile biflagellated Chlamydomonas-like somatic cells, with outwardly oriented flagella, which are embedded at the surface of a transparent extracellular matrix (ECM) which also contains the germ cells that develop into daughter colonies.
-In some species, germ cells start flagellated, but after their first mitotic division the flagella are absorbed (e.g. V. aureus), whereas in others (e.g. V. carteri) the germ cells are never flagellated.
-Directional swimming due to the coordinated beating of these flagella is also accompanied by rotation; Volvox is from the Latin volvere, to roll.2 Bell and Koufopanou^{10,11} suggested that the ECM is a storehouse ("source") of nutrients for the germ cells ("sink").
-They interpret this source-sink coupling as a mechanism that increases the uptake of nutrients by the developing germ cells located within the colony.
-Moreover, they showed^{10,11} that germ cells from Volvox carteri, when liberated from their mother colony and freely suspended in the growth medium, grow more slowly than those embedded in intact colonies.
+Directional swimming due to the coordinated beating of these flagella also is accompanied by rotation; Volvox is from the Latin "volvere," to roll (2).
+Bell (10) and Koufopanou (11) suggested that the extracellular matrix is a storehouse ("source") of nutrients for the germ cells ("sink").
+They interpret this sourcesink coupling as a mechanism that increases the uptake of nutrients by the developing germ cells located within the colony.
+Moreover, they showed (11) that germ cells from Volvox carteri, when liberated from their mother colony and freely suspended in the growth medium, grow more slowly than those embedded in intact colonies.
 Those experimental studies did not consider the external flow created by collective flagellar beating of the mother colonies.
-Our studies^{3,4} were designed to investigate the effects of such fluid flows, and showed in fact that they positively influence germ cell growth rates.
+Our studies (3, 4) were designed to investigate the effects of such fluid flows and showed in fact that these flows positively influence germ-cell growth rates.
 Indeed, externally supplied flows can replace those due to flagella and return germ cells to normal growth rates.
 Flagella obviously confer motility; we infer that they also play a subtle but crucial role in metabolism.
-Niklas1 suggested that as organisms increase in size, stirring of boundary layers, yielding transport from remote regions, can be fundamental in maintaining a sufficient rate of metabolite turnover, one not attainable by diffusive transport alone.
+Niklas (1) suggested that as organisms increase in size, stirring of boundary layers, yielding transport from remote regions, can be fundamental in maintaining a sufficient rate of metabolite turnover, one not attainable by diffusive transport alone.
 Yet there has not been a clear quantitative analysis of this putative connection between flagella-driven stirring and nutrient uptake.
 Here we investigate the hypothesis that those flows facilitate, even "encourage," the transition to large multicellular forms.
 We analyze the idealized problem of the scaling that relates nutrient uptake to body size.
-Measurements of the actual flow fields generated by colonies confirm the analysis.
-Since we also aim to understand the physical constraints leading to germ-soma differentiation, we investigate a body plan without such differentiation and examine its failure to deal with those constraints.
+Measurements of the actual